ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 3. Select a new user role from the dropdown menu
 4. Click **Save**

-To modify to a role to a active user of the platform:
+To modify a role to a active user of the platform:

 1. Access the Team page, here you will see all users who accessed the platform.
 2. Click on the current role of a user and select a new one from the drop-down list.